KhalidAlnujaidi/Spot-The-Camel-App/README.md

 - Pip install requirments.txt
 - run the command 'python app.py'

-Next step is to convert model to TensorFlow JS and host model on IBM cload to host model on the web.
+Next step is to convert model to TensorFlow JS and host model on IBM cload to deploy model on the web.